heabarnette/fizzbuzzRefactor/README.md

 # fizzbuzzRefactor
-# This program was for a Thinkful front end web design assignment, separate from the basic fizzbuzz script.
+This program was created for a Thinkful front end web design assignment, as a separate project from the basic fizzbuzz script.